 You can download your blue preparing for baby checklist or the pink checklist by clicking the links, and print out as many copies as you need.
 I decided to keep the list blank since the items I’ve included on this list will not be relevant to everyone.

 16. Designate who will be with you for birth and if you want visitors at the hospital.
 This is a very personal and individual choice and it’s easy to get railroaded by family and friends who want to be part of this very special time.
 It’s important that everyone knows your choices before you go into labor.
 The last thing you want is well-intentioned friends and family going against your wishes and stressing you out during an already stressful time.

 17. Have the first month planned so that you have little to worry about except recovery and caring for baby.
-Consider birth photography, lactation consultant (consider a visit to La Leche League while pregnant if you plan to breastfeed), those meals planned (or a meal train), as well as a plan for a housekeeper if you can splurge for one if it isn’t something you normally have.
+Consider birth photography, lactation consultant (consider a visit to La Leche League while pregnant if you plan to breastfeed), meal plans (or a meal train), as well as a plan for a housekeeper if you can splurge for one if it isn’t something you usually have.
 Many people will ask how they can help, so prepare to be honest, and get help!

 18. Take a birth class.
 Don’t have the time or energy to take a class in person?
 No problem!
 There are tons of online options available.
 You can prepare for your new baby from the comfort of your couch.

 19. Take a breastfeeding class.
 If you are planning on nursing your baby, taking a class ahead of time will help prepare you for your breastfeeding journey.
 Stacey, a certified Lactation Educator at Milkology, offers the Ultimate Breastfeeding Class that will show you the most effective nursing positions, how to ensure your baby is getting enough milk, and so much more.
 This 90-minute online class will ensure that you will feel confident and supported while breastfeeding your new baby.